graphql-kit/graphql-faker/README.md

 ```

 By using a config object, you can reuse a configuration across multiple projects/schemas with minimal "schema pollution" while still generating appropriate fake values.

+On top of the customization options outlined here, you also have the option of passing your own functions for:

+- `guessFakeType`
+- `resolveArray`
+- `getRandomInt`
+- `getRandomItem`
+- `fakeValue`
+- `typeFakers`
+- `createFakers`

+See the code for more details on how to customize to fit your scenario.
+You can f.ex use these hooks to lookup values by calling a web API, such as a CMS, a DB lookup or some faker API on the Internet.

 ### CLI config